 After the Petition for Dissolution of Marriage is filed by an attorney in the record, the other party must be officially served and allowed sufficient time to answer.
 A sheriff or other court-approved server of process will deliver the petition to the opposing spouse, who has 20 days to respond.
 If the spouse is unavailable, an experienced divorce lawyer can be successful at finding alternative means to serve the spouse you wish to divorce.
-The firm, In Law We Trust, P.A. knows the due diligence necessary to locate the person and has the expertise and resources to find them.
+The firm, In Law We Trust Divorce and Family Lawyers knows the due diligence necessary to locate the person and has the expertise and resources to find them.
 We specialize in representing husbands and fathers, so if you are facing divorce, and want to obtain the best legal counsel, call us immediately.

 Contested vs. Uncontested

 One of the biggest factors in a smooth divorce is the level of cooperation between the spouses.
 A Florida divorce can be either contested or uncontested.
 In an uncontested divorce, each person agrees to the settlement terms and everything is negotiated beforehand.
 Once the divorce attorney files all the paperwork with the court, it can be resolved in as little as four to five weeks.
 A contested divorce means that the two parties cannot agree and therefore, the court will determine the final settlements.
 This process takes much longer.
 Depending on the local court jurisdiction, it can be six months to a year before the case even reaches a Judge.
-In Law We Trust, P.A. works extremely hard to obtain the soonest court dates and force opposing counsels to meet terms so as to speed up the process.
+In Law We Trust Divorce and Family Lawyers works extremely hard to obtain the soonest court dates and force opposing counsels to meet terms so as to speed up the process.
 We are also known for our expertise in obtaining spousal support for husbands, in Tampa, FL so give consideration as to whether this may be a prospect you hadn’t even thought of.

 Alimony Lawyers for Men in Tampa, FL